Gotō Shinpei: Taiwan

-Statesman
+Political career

 In 1906, Gotō became the first director of the South Manchuria Railway Company.
 In 1908, he returned to Japan as Minister of Communications and the head of the Railway Bureau (Tetsudōin), under the second Katsura administration.
 In 1912, Gotō became director of the Colonization Bureau (拓殖局総裁, Takushokukyoku).
 A close confidant of Prime Minister Katsura, he assisted in the formation of the Rikken Dōshikai political party after the Taishō political crisis in 1912.
 Following Katsura's death, he allied with Yamagata Aritomo and became Home Minister in 1916, and Foreign Minister in the Terauchi administration in 1918.

 A strong believer in Pan-Asianism, Gotō pushed for an aggressive and expansionist Japanese foreign policy during World War I, and strongly endorsed the Japanese intervention in Siberia.

+In April 1919, after the March First Movement protests in Korea, Gotō gave a speech in which he defended the violent suppression of the protests and Japan's colonization of Korea.
+He argued that Korea was uncivilized and that Japan was on a noble civilizing mission.

 Gotō served as Mayor of Tokyo City in 1920, and again as Home Minister in 1923, contributing to the reconstruction of Tokyo following the 1923 Great Kantō earthquake.

 In 1924, Citizen Watch's forerunner, the Shokosha Watch Research Watch Institute, produced its first pocket watch, and presented it to mayor Gotō.
 Gotō named the watch "Citizen" with the hope that the watch, then a luxury item, would one day become widely available to ordinary citizens.

-In December 1924, Tokyo police reported that Goto had gone mad at the age of 68.

 Gotō died of a cerebral hemorrhage in 1929 while on a visit to Okayama.
 His papers are preserved at the Gotō Shinpei Memorial Museum, which is situated in his birthplace, Mizusawa City, in Iwate Prefecture.